 When there is a fire, do not waste time gathering valuables or making a phone call.
-Fires can spread quickly, becoming life threatening in two minutes and engulfing a residence in as little as five minutes.
-While flames are dangerous, heat and smoke can be more dangerous and can sear your lungs.
+Fires can start quickly and spreads rapidly, becoming life threatening in two minutes and engulfing a residence in as little as five minutes.
+Smoke and embers will be moved by the wind created by the fire.
+This carries it to other areas near the original location.While flames are dangerous, heat and smoke can be more dangerous and can sear your lungs.
+Wildfires continue to be the largest threat to Nevada.

 As the fire burns, poisonous gases are emitted that can cause you to become disoriented or drowsy, which could put you into a heavy sleep.
 The leading cause of fire-related deaths is asphyxiation, outnumbering burns by a three-to-one ratio.
 It is important to learn about fires in order to protect yourself.